carbon-language/carbon-lang/docs/design/generics/details.md

 To declare a named constraint that includes other declarations for use with template parameters, use the `template` keyword before `constraint`.
 Method, associated type, and associated function requirements may only be declared inside a `template constraint`.
-Note that a generic constraint matches all facets of a type if it matches any, but a template constraint can depend on the specific names of members used in a particular facet.
+Note that a generic constraint ignores the unqualified member names defined for a type, but a template constraint can depend on them.

 There is an analogy between declarations used in a `constraint` and in an `interface` definition.
 If an `interface` `I` has (non-`alias`) declarations